An Interview with the Australian Baby Whisperer

 Your baby isn’t responding to the techniques being used and you become fatigued – your family is under stress, a marriage is at risk, a child is at risk, a parent is at risk – this is when you need to make changes immediately for safety reasons.

 WARNING, these are the most EXTREME cases Sheyne has personally dealt with (rare cases) which you may find distressing.
 It’s important to remember in some of these cases the parent/s haven’t slept for 7+ days straight (not even a wink!) and their baby screams all day.
 The circumstances are extreme and play havoc on body and soul.
 The parents hit rock bottom.
 Mental illness and drugs is/can also be a significantfactor.
 If you are expecting a baby for the first time, knowing the good and the bad firsthand can prepare you, make you feel human, and you’ll know what to look out for and seek help if there’s stress in your family home.

-When parents go into a chronic stage of stress, this is when you have unsuspecting parents throw their children out the window or at a wall – it’s outside of any rational thinking.
+When parents go into a chronic stage of stress, this is when you have unsuspecting parents that can harm their child.
 They are in a fight or flight state so whatever is causing them harm and jeopardizing their mental stability their body reacts to.

 At this point during the interview I couldn’t help but feel concerned for Sheyne’s wellbeing and the pressure she must feel to help these families.